dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 * Configure logging (and monitor the logs)
 * Think about and create a regular backup procedure, and test restoring the database from a backup.

 Then create the application-specfic database and the database user.
-There is a script for this that comes with the backend, in directory `deployment/db_scripts`, that you can use for this purpose.
-Make sure to copy it to the server
+There is a script for this that comes with the repo, in directory `database/`, that you can use for this purpose.

 The script uses sudo to change to the postgresql system user and then uses postgresql peer auth to connect to the database server as the database root user `postgres`.
 As this user, it creates the database, database user and password used by personal analytics.